microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 **Client-side auto-labeling:** Client-side auto-labeling happens on the client workstation as the user creates or edits a document or email using Word, Excel, PowerPoint, and Outlook.
 Depending on the content detected, the label is applied automatically or recommended to the users based on the properties of the label.
 A default label can also be assigned to documents.
 This form of client-side labeling does not evaluate document content based on conditions defined on a global policy, but it is based on properties defined for each label.
 It's important to understand that auto-labeling is supported in various degrees by both the Azure Information Protection Unified Labeling client as well as the Microsoft 365 apps for Enterprises (built-in support).

-**Service-side auto-labeling:** Service-side auto-labeling is sometimes referred to as auto-labeling for data at rest and data in transit.
+**Service-side auto-labeling:** Service-side auto-labeling is sometimes referred to as *auto-labeling for data at rest and data in transit*.
 Unlike client-side auto-labeling, service side auto labeling does not depend on the client to analyze the document content while it is being created.
 Instead, service-side auto-labeling reviews content that is stored (at-rest) in SharePoint or OneDrive document libraries, or that is "in-flight".
 For instance, when a message is submitted to transport.
 All policy review and application are done within the service.
 Service-side auto-labeling policies are created and configured from the Information Protection section of the Compliance Center under the Auto-labeling policy tab.
 Auto-labeling policies don't support recommended labeling because the user doesn't interact with the labeling process.
 Instead, the administrator runs the policies in simulation mode to help ensure the correct labeling of content before applying the label.
 The table below provides a comparison of Service-side, Client-side, and Defender for cloud apps auto-labeling solutions and can help you identify when a particular solution is appropriate for labeling needs.

 Insert table here